csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **from** _section_ **where** _semester_ \= ’Spring’ **and** _year_\= 2010);

 The **in** and **not in** operators can also be used on enumerated sets.
-The follow- ing query selects the names of instructors whose names are neither “Mozart” nor “Einstein”.
+The following query selects the names of instructors whose names are neither “Mozart” nor “Einstein”.

 **select distinct** _name_ **from** _instructor_ **where** _name_ **not in** (’Mozart’, ’Einstein’);